bbc/bmx/docs/mca_labels_format.md

 The `id` property is used to identify a SG or GOSG label in the file.
 It has an alpha-numeric value.
 It is used to set the link from a CH to a SG and from a SG to GOSGs.

-If multiple labels have the same `id` then they will be copies of the same label.
+If multiple labels have the same `id` then they are instances of the same label.
 As a result, the first one that appears in the file should have all its properties set and all others with the same `id` need have no other properties set, apart from possibly `repeat` (see below).
 This results in the properties being the same as those of the first one.

-The `id` property is only needed if links are made to audio labels in other tracks, which is done by assigning them the same `id` value.
-Links will be automatically created for labels that appear in the same track.
+The `id` property is only needed if they are referenced by or reference audio labels in other tracks.
+This is done by assigning them the same `id` value.

 The `repeat` property is used to decide whether to repeat a SG or GOSG label that is already defined in another track with the same `id`.
 It is a boolean property that defaults to True and can be set to False using the value `false`, `0` or `no`.

 The first instance of a SG or GOSG label with a given `id` will always be stored in the MXF track's file descriptor.
 Subsequent SG or GOSG labels with the same `id` will be stored as a copy of the earlier label if `repeat` is True.

-The following string value properties are available of use in the label line:
+The following string value properties are can be used:

-- RFC5646SpokenLanguage
+- RFC5646SpokenLanguage (alternative is "lang")
 - MCATitle
 - MCATitleVersion
 - MCATitleSubVersion